CyranoB/search_agent/README.md

 license: apache-2.0
 ---

+⚠️ **This project is a demonstration / proof-of-concept and is not intended for use in production environments.
+It is provided as-is, without warranty or guarantee of any kind.
+The code and any accompanying materials are for educational, testing, or evaluation purposes only.**⚠️

 # Simple Search Agent

 This Python project provides a search agent that can perform web searches, optimize search queries, fetch and process web content, and generate responses using a language model and the retrieved information.